nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 * `-profile` - Specifies the configuration profile(s) to load, `singularity` instructs Nextflow to setup and use singularity for all software called in the workflow

-* `--gldsAccession GLDS-###` – specifies the GLDS dataset to process through the RCP workflow (replace ### with the GLDS number)
+* `--gldsAccession OSD-###` – specifies the OSD dataset to process through the RCP workflow (replace ### with the OSD number)
-  > Note: A manually-generated runsheet can be supplied with the `--runsheetPath` option in place of the `--gldsAccession GLDS-###`, as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet), to process a non-GLDS dataset.
+  > Note: The primary output directory will be titled "OSD-###"

+* `--gldsAccession output_directory` – specifies the output directory name to use when processing a non-OSD dataset, as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

 <br>